Where in Tucson do insecurity and manufactured housing overlap?

 - In Pima County, MH is predominantly found in urban areas, with especially large clusters found near the City of Tucson’s borders with unincorporated Pima County.
 The Flowing Wells cluster contains two units of MH for every five adults.

-- Heuristic mapping can be used to identify “spaces of most concern” where concentrations of MH and indicators of socio-economic insecurity overlap the most.
+- Heuristic mapping can be used to identify “spaces of most concern” where concentrations of MH and indicators of socio-economic insecurity overlap the most (Figure 1).
 Spaces of most concern are concentrated in: i) the Flowing Wells area; ii) between Interstate 10 and Tucson International Airport; and iii) along the Santa Cruz River / Interstate 19 and Ajo Way.

 These preliminary findings, while significant, require additional complementary data to produce a more robust assessment beyond what is possible from the analysis of spatial correlations between proxy variables and MH available through public data sources.
 Figuring out what the most important determinants of MH insecurity are, and how these determinants should be measured, mapped, and weighted, requires qualitative research.